Good evening :)

 You can stay updated with each of your favourite stocks’ alerts and announcements with Tickertape Alerts.
 Further, you can analyse your overall portfolio and potential red flags in it by connecting it to Tickertape.
 Check out detailed analysis of your portfolio now!

-Types of Exchange Traded Funds
+Types of ETF Funds

 Equity ETFs